This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whisk sugar and cinnamon together in a bowl.
+• Whisk the sugar and cinnamon together in a bowl.
 Spread some onto your work surface and sprinkle additional granulated sugar over it.

-- Roll cold puff pastry scraps in the cinnamon sugar mixture, pressing gently so it adheres.
+• Roll the cold puff pastry scraps in the cinnamon sugar mixture, pressing gently so it adheres evenly on all sides.

-- Twist each strip into a tight spiral and place on a prepared baking sheet.
-Press ends down slightly.
+• Twist each strip into a tight spiral and place on the prepared baking sheet, pressing the ends down slightly to hold the shape.

-- Chill about 30 minutes, or until completely cold.
+• Chill for about 30 minutes, or until completely cold.

-- Bake for 15–20 minutes, until deep golden brown and sugar is caramelized.
+• Bake for 15 to 20 minutes, until deep golden brown and the sugar is caramelized and glossy.

 Video